gkigiermo/AIDL21-SAGAN/README.md

 ## TODO

 ## 3. Deep Neural Networks Models <a name="3-dnns"></a>

+Under this section we present all the GAN versions implemented.
+We approach to the proble with our own variation of implementation of the technique and methodology first introduced in [Frid-Adar et al.](https://arxiv.org/abs/1803.01229) in 2018.

 ### 3.1.
 Generative Adversarial Networks (GANs)  <a name="31-gans"></a>

 - [DC-GAN](DC-SN-GAN)<a name="DC-GAN"></a>